mjoyceGR/ASTR3007_tools/README.md

 ## Dependencies:
 ### numpy
 ### pandas
 ### ColumnDataSource

 ## Installation
+If you already know how to use Python, or are friends with someone who does, the easiest thing to do will bet o copy the Bokeh_students.py script and use this in your preferred environment, keeping in mind that there are dependencies.

+If you are new to Python, attempt to follow these instructions and email me furiously when they do not work:

 ## Use
 Once you have Python3.7 and the other packages installed, type this in the terminal: